Movie Genre Classification by Language Augmentation and Shot Sampling: Related Work

 \textbf{Movie Genre Classification} can be divided into two major categories: image-based (posters, still frames, etc.)~\cite{zhou2010movie, simoes2016movie, huang2020movienet} or video-based (trailers, movie clips, etc.)~\cite{huang2018trailers, huang2020movienet}.
-Recently, researchers have transferred popular video recognition frameworks to movie genre classification such as methods on action recognition~\cite{tran2015learning, wang2016temporal, zhou2018temporal, meng2020ar, chen2021deep}, and video summarization~\cite{potapov2014category, truong2007video}.
+Recently, researchers have adapted popular frameworks from traditional video classification tasks to movie genre classification, such as methods on action recognition~\cite{tran2015learning, wang2016temporal, zhou2018temporal, meng2020ar, chen2021deep} or video summarization~\cite{potapov2014category, truong2007video}.
 An obstacle for these frameworks is the computational cost.
-Methods~\cite{tran2015learning, wang2016temporal} that take all frames as input would be infeasible to handle videos with hours' duration.
-Though sparse sampling strategies~\cite{zhou2018temporal, lei2021less} have been proposed to process videos more efficiently, the analysis of hour-long videos would still cost significant resources.
-To address this issue, we adopt a shot-based approach~\cite{huang2020movienet} to first divide long videos into separate shots.
-Then we introduce a sliding window mechanism on shot representations to process long videos efficiently.
+Methods that take all frames as input would be infeasible to handle videos with hours' duration~\cite{tran2015learning, wang2016temporal}.
+Though sparse sampling strategies have been proposed to process videos more efficiently~\cite{zhou2018temporal, lei2021less}, the analysis of hour-long videos still costs significant resources.
+To address this issue, we use a shot sampling algorithm to first divide the entire video into individual shots, and then select representative shots from different scenes, predicting genres efficiently.

-\textbf{Scene Boundary Detection} tries to localize the beginning and end of different scenes in videos.
-Early methods~\cite{rasheed2003scene,rui1998exploring} use unsupervised learning to do the scene detection based on the color similarity of shots.
-Because several human-annotated labels dataset~\cite{rotman2017optimal,baraldi2015deep} were proposed recently, many supervised learning approaches~\cite{baraldi2015deep,protasov2018using,rao2020local,rotman2017optimal}have been proposed.
-A major step in this direction was taken by the recent proposed dataset MovieNet~\cite{huang2020movienet}, 1,100 movies are released and 318 of them are annotated with scene boundaries.
+\textbf{Scene Boundary Detection} aims to identify the starting and ending points of different scenes in videos.
+Early methods~\cite{rasheed2003scene, rui1998exploring} primarily employed unsupervised learning to segment scenes, relying on the similarity in colors.
+With the emergence of datasets with human-annotations~\cite{rotman2017optimal, baraldi2015deep}, supervised learning approaches~\cite{baraldi2015deep, protasov2018using, rao2020local, rotman2017optimal} have been proposed.
+A notable advancement in this topic was marked by the introduction of MovieNet~\cite{huang2020movienet}, which comprises 1,100 movies, with 318 of them annotated with scene boundaries.